One-Nub/cookie-collector-bot/README.md

 Cookie Collector runs on [Dart](https://dart.dev).
 It also requires a MySQL or MariaDB database with a user who has access to `CREATE, INSERT, SELECT, UPDATE`.

 Once cloning the repository, run `pub get` in the source folder to get the required dependencies.
-Then adjust `src/config.toml` as necessary.
+Then adjust `bin/config.toml` as necessary.

-After that run (from the source folder) `dart run src/main.dart`.
+After that run (from the root folder of the bot) `dart run bin/main.dart`.